TL;DR Summary: How much HMB should I take?

 HMB could also easily become one of the most common ingredients in mass gainer shakes too.

-As it stands, only top tier supplements such as high-spec fat burners (like Burn Lab Pro) are using HMB as an ingredient.
+As it stands, only top tier supplements such as high-spec fat burners are using HMB as an ingredient (as you’ll learn if you read our Burn Lab Pro review).
 This is due to its relatively high cost, and the fact that even supplement manufacturers are often behind the times when it comes to the latest research in sports science!

 Because HMB is not a widely used supplement, many people who do use it end up using it incorrectly.
 Or if not incorrectly, then they do not know how to get the most out of HMB.